Freedom through Faith

 Conclusion

 God offers us so much if we are willing to seek freedom through Him.
-His way is best!
-As you celebrate this weekend, remember to be grateful for your freedom in Christ and take opportunities to share that freedom with those still in bondage.
+His way is best.
+As the celebration of this milestone continues, be grateful for your freedom in Christ — and take opportunities to share that freedom with those still in bondage.
+God put the desire for freedom in every heart.
+Let’s pursue it in ways that honor Him, and pray for the freedom that will still matter 250 years from now.

 Do you or someone you know need counseling?